michaelmcshinsky/surgejs-sdk/README.md

 Every API must have Basic Authentication attached with user credentials.
 This is required for any call made to the servers.

-When using the surgejs-sdk library, all you need to do is provide your credentials in the `new Surge('email@domain.com', 'password)` arguments.
+When using the surgejs-sdk library, all you need to do is provide your credentials in the `new Surge({username: 'email@domain.com', password: 'password})` arguments.
 No need to worry about http headers.

 ### Methods